kubernetes/website/content/en/docs/setup/independent/high-availability.md

   requirements](/docs/setup/independent/install-kubeadm/#before-you-begin) for
   the workers
-- Full network connectivity between all machines in the cluster (public or private network is fine)
+- Full network connectivity between all machines in the cluster (public or private network)
 - sudo privileges on all machines
 - SSH access from one device to all nodes in the system
+- `kubeadm` and `kubelet` installed on all machines. `kubectl` is optional.

 For the external etcd cluster only, you also need:

 - Three additional machines for etcd members

-Prerequisites for all nodes (control plane and worker):

-- Install `kubeadm` and `kubelet` using your preferred method, like a package manager.
-  `kubectl` is optional.

-Optional prerequisites for all control plane nodes:
+Optional for all control plane nodes:

 - Install [kubeadm-getter](https://github.com/neolit123/kubeadm-getter/releases).
-This small tool will be used to secure transfer of the `admin.conf` and certificate files between control plane nodes.
+This small tool is used to secure transfer of the `admin.conf` and certificate files between control plane nodes.
 The alternative is to use `scp` with SSH keys.
+The examples on this page assume that you are running kubeadm-getter.

 {{< note >}}
 **Note**: The following examples run Calico as the Pod networking provider.
 If